Vignoles Bridge: History

 Thomas Telford developed the first techniques for maximising the potential of cast iron as a construction material, realising that the lighter frames could use flatter angles and less substantial foundations than timber bridges while preserving the single span, and thus the navigability of the waterways they cross.
 Historic England, which is responsible for scheduling ancient monuments in England, considers all examples of iron bridges which retain significant original fabric to be of importance.
 Vignoles Bridge is of particular interest because it "survives well and retains its original features thus demonstrating its engineering design and reflecting the manufacturing process", despite having been moved from its original site.

 The bridge originally occupied a site on the Oxford Canal (which runs from Coventry to Oxford) near Sowe Common to the north east of the city centre.
 The bridge was designed by the engineer Charles Blacker Vignoles and cast at Horseley Iron Works in 1835.
 Hundreds of canal bridges were cast at the same works.
 The bridge is known locally as Vignoles Bridge, after its designer.
 It was moved to its current site in 1969 when it was displaced by construction of the M6 motorway.
-It is descried in a history of civil enginnering as "a good example of the preservation of a structure by re-use on another site".
+It is described in a history of civil engineering as "a good example of the preservation of a structure by re-use on another site".